igun997/godoo/README.md

-# Godoo - Odoo XML-RPC Client for Go
+# Godoo - Odoo RPC Client for Go

 [![Go Report Card](https://goreportcard.com/badge/github.com/wongpinter/godoo)](https://goreportcard.com/report/github.com/wongpinter/godoo)
 [![GoDoc](https://godoc.org/github.com/wongpinter/godoo?status.svg)](https://godoc.org/github.com/wongpinter/godoo)

-Godoo is a Go library that provides a wrapper around the Odoo XML-RPC API, making it easier to interact with Odoo from your Go applications.
+Godoo is a Go library that provides a wrapper around the Odoo RPC API, supporting both JSON-RPC and XML-RPC protocols, making it easier to interact with Odoo from your Go applications. **JSON-RPC is now the default protocol** for compatibility with modern Odoo versions.

 ## Features

+- Support for both JSON-RPC (default) and XML-RPC protocols
 - Connection pooling to efficiently manage connections to your Odoo instance.
 - A simple and intuitive API for calling Odoo methods.
 - Type-safe wrappers for common Odoo data types.
-- Automatic handling of authentication.
+- Automatic handling of authentication for both protocols.
 - Robust connection management with automatic reconnection.
+- Full compatibility with modern Odoo versions

 ## Installation